Joacohbc/goto/README.md

 ```

 ## Add new path
-To add a new path to the config file:
+To add a new path:
 ```bash
 #The new path will be ~/Wallpaper/ and "w" is the abreviation
 goto --add="~/Wallpaper/,w"